Reduce and eliminate pain

 Emergency Dentistry Sydney

-When dental emergencies happen, a dentist is the best option to help.
+When dental emergencies happen, an emergency dentist is the best option to help.
 Typical Emergency Departments (ED) are generally not equipped to handle dental issues.
 However, our dental professionals have the tools and the skills to quickly reduce pain, diagnose the issue and then rectify it.

-Here at Pitt Street Dental Centre, we understand that when you are in an emergency situation, you want to have it attended to as quickly as possible.
+Here at Pitt Street Dental Centre in the Sydney CBD, we understand that when you are in an emergency situation, you want to have it attended to as quickly as possible.
 If you call us before 1pm Monday to Friday, we will see you on the same day.

 What is Emergency Dentistry?